abluescarab/HacknetIRCLink/README.md

 * switch: changes your channel (*irc switch [CHANNEL]*)
 * send: sends a message to the current channel (*irc send [MESSAGE]*)

-You can also use the "send" command to send messages.
+You can also use the "say" command to send messages.

 In order to use the mod you HAVE to put chatsharp.dll in the same folder as Hacknet.exe.